 A failover policy component that generates a run-time failover domain and returns it to the FailSafe process.
-The process applies the failover attributes and then selects the first node in the returned failover domain that is also in the current FailSafe cluster membership.
+The process applies the failover attributes and then selects the first node in the returned failover domain that is also in the current FailSafe membership.

-FailSafe cluster membership
+FailSafe membership

 The list of FailSafe nodes in a cluster on which FailSafe can make resource groups online.
-This is also known as node membership.
-It differs from the CXFS cluster membership.
+It differs from the CXFS membership and fs2d membership.
 For more information about CXFS, see CXFS Software Installation and Administration Guide.